 Lunker Club (8 – 9.9 pounds): 4

 Redear sunfish (shellcracker) can be caught all year from the shell bars on crickets and red wigglers fished below a slip bobber near the bottom, and bluegill (bream) can be caught on crickets and grass shrimp fished along shoreline vegetation.
 Bream are spawning in areas 3 to 5 feet deep over clean bottom.
 Largemouth bass fishing has been good, with two to four pound bass making up the bulk of the catch.
-Recent electrofishing surveys indicated a high abundance of bass from 14 to 20 inches, with a few bigger ones in many of the samples.
 Try fishing a Texas-rigged plastic worm or slow rolling a spinnerbait around the shell bars near deep water.
 Bass have been schooling around the mouth of the outfall canal, and if you can match the size of baitfish they are chasing, you can have a 30 to 40 fish day.
 Live wild shiners should be very productive when drifted over grass beds or dropped into holes in the grass.
-Shad-imitating baits are a good choice in late spring and through the summer as bass chase schools of threadfin shad in open water.
 Black crappie (specks) fishing has slowed with the warmer water temperature.
 Try drifting live Missouri minnows, or trolling small jigs and spinners in open water to find the schools.
 The best bet is a small green tube jig drifted over grass beds.